Organic Gardening with Sue Robishaw

-Tomatoes are such a wonderfully diverse crop, standard fare but so independent.
+Tomatoes are such a wonderfully diverse crop, standard fare, independent.
 They keep gardeners engaged -- in their gardens and with each other.
-Maybe in less challenging environs it isn't so, but here in the north there is hardly a gardener who doesn't mention their tomatoes when talking about how their year went.
-A vine ripened tomato is something to crow about.
-And favorite varieties are not something to be agreed upon, nor need they be.
-Here are some of my notes over the years as I've had fun experimenting with different, mostly old-time varieties, and harvesting a good crop in my short season garden.
+Maybe in less challenging environs it isn't so, but here in the north there is hardly a gardener who doesn't mention their tomatoes.
+A vine ripened tomato is something to crow about, and favorite varieties worth long discussions.
+I've had fun experimenting with different, mostly heirloom, varieties over the years, and enjoying the fruits of my labors.

 Ripe tomatoes on the vine!
 And tomato sauce until I ran out of jars.
 It’s

 good to have a year like that once in awhile.
 Makes up for all those years we

 have to bring green tomatoes inside to ripen in order to get red ones.
 Early

 Chatham and Earlirouge continue my mainstays and favorites.
 Vendor did fine,